msrshahrukh100/Lexical-Analyser/README.md

 # Lexical-Analyser
 Semester Assignment
-Basically a c++ programo that tells wether a statement could be formed from a given grammar or not.It is not a complete Lexical Analyser.
+Basically a c++ program that tells wether a statement could be formed from a given grammar or not.It is not a complete Lexical Analyser.